|Home Catalog FAQ||Log In|

 This book guides you in the process of eliminating paper clutter, replacing many printed documents with digital versions—with special emphasis on the Mac-compatible hardware, software, and process needed to efficiently scan documents and create searchable PDFs.
 It also helps you find clever ways to reduce both incoming and outgoing office paper, and capture documents even when no scanner is available.
 It was written by Joe Kissell, edited by Tonya Engst, and published by TidBITS Publishing Inc.

 My feelings about paper might best be described as ambivalent.
 As I write these words, I’m sitting in a library surrounded by books of the old-fashioned paper kind.
 I’ve written several such books myself, and I’ve often formed opinions about people based on how many books (and which ones) are in their homes.
-Had paper never been invented, I imagine many other aspects of modern life as we know it would never have developed.
-Paper facilitated the recording of history, the dissemination of knowledge, the spread of literacy, and a great many other virtuous things that I’m grateful for.
+Had paper not been invented, I imagine many other characteristics of modern life as we know it would never have developed.
+Paper facilitated the recording of history, the dissemination of knowledge, the spread of literacy, and a great many other worthwhile things that I’m grateful for.

-On the other hand, I’ve also written a couple dozen ebooks like the one you’re now reading, and have shifted most of my professional and recreational reading to books in digital formats—an activity made considerably more enjoyable by my iPad and iPhone 4 (especially with the latter’s Retina display).
-I like the fact that I can search, annotate, and back up my books now, and that I can accumulate as many as I want without running out of shelf space, as is a regular occurrence in my home.
+On the other hand, I’ve also written a few dozen ebooks like the one you’re now reading, and have shifted most of my professional and recreational reading to books in digital formats—an activity made considerably more enjoyable by the Retina displays on my iPad, iPhone, and MacBook Pro.
+I like the fact that I can search, annotate, and back up my books now, and that I can accumulate as many as I want without running out of shelf space, as often occurs in my home.

 But I truly lose all tolerance for paper when it comes to office paperwork—letters, forms, invoices, bank statements, receipts, business cards, flyers, note cards, catalogs, handouts from meetings and trade shows, photocopies of library book pages, and anything else that might end up on my desk in printed form.
 I used to have several filing cabinets full of the stuff, and overflowing—and yet, despite what I thought was an intelligent filing system, it frequently took me a long time to find what I was looking for.
 And because every day more of it would appear (some of it coming from my own printer), it was difficult to keep on top of it.
 The clutter became unmanageable, and I found that I spent far too much of my time managing paper rather than accomplishing useful tasks.